ztachip/ztachip/Documentation/HardwareDesign.md

 ### Interfaces

-x1_in: Input parameter#1.
-This is a 12/16 bit integer.
+x1_in: This is a 12/16 bit input value.
 This parameter is fetched from pcore internal memory stored in [register_file](../HW/src/pcore/register_file.vhd).

-x2_in: Input parameter#2.
-This is 12/16 bit integer.
+x2_in: This is 12/16 bit input value.
 This parameter is fetched from pcore internal memory stored in [register_file](../HW/src/pcore/register_file.vhd)

 xreg_in: 32-bit accumulator input.
 This is fetched from [xregister_file](../HW/src/pcore/xregister_file.vhd).